Winter weather resources

 Medical Transportation Services: Our transportation partners may be able to help you in a life sustaining situation.

-Due to continuous snow and ice with hazardous road conditions, they are only accepting trip requests for life sustaining appointments.
-All other trips will be cancelled until road conditions improve.
+If snow and ice have created hazardous road conditions, our medical transportation partners may only accept trip requests for life sustaining appointments.
+All other trips may be delayed or cancelled until road conditions improve.
 Please ask the representative if you have questions regarding your ride.

 Utility bills and other assistance